tlienart/Xranklin.jl/docs/syntax/code.md

   ```
 }

-### In what path does the code run
+### In what path does the code run?

-In the same path as where `serve` was called but since you could call `serve()`
+In the same path as where `serve` was called, but since you could call `serve()`
-from within the site folder or `serve("path/to/folder")` from outside of it,
+from within the site folder or `serve("path/to/folder")` this path can vary.
-this path may change.

-If you want a code cell to do something with a path (e.g. read or write a file),
+As a consequence, if you want a code cell to do something with a path (e.g. read or write a file),
 use `Utils.path(:folder)` as the base path pointing to your website folder.
-You can also use `Utils.path(:site)` as the path pointing to the website build folder.
+You can also use `Utils.path(:site)` as the base path pointing to the website build folder.

 For instance let's say you want to save a DataFrame to a CSV that you can link to
 as an asset on your site: